-You hear it all the time: If your child misbehaves, put him in time out.
+You hear it all the time: If your child misbehaves, put her in a time out.

-He’ll learn those actions aren’t tolerated, and that consequences follow his misbehavior.
-You can even consult charts that suggest how many minutes per age to put him in time out.
-My kids’ own pediatrician recommended this method.
+She’ll learn that those actions aren’t tolerated, and that consequences follow her misbehavior.
+You can even consult charts suggesting how many minutes per age to put her in a time out.

-You see, the more I researched and learned about time outs, the more I realized that time outs can cause more harm than good.
+You see, the more I researched and learned about time outs, the more I realized that they can cause more harm than good.

-Walking away to another room or counting down a minute to collect ourselves is far better than lashing out and losing our cool.
+Walking away to another room or taking a breather to collect ourselves is better than lashing out and losing our cool.
 But to send our kids to time out is not the best strategy, especially if we want them to learn valuable lessons about their behavior and choices.

 But there’s more to time outs than we think.
 Not only are they an ineffective method in the long run, they also don’t serve our kids well.

 Take a look at these compelling reasons why time outs don’t work.
-More importantly, learn what you can do instead of a time out that will strengthen your relationship with your child:
+More importantly, learn what you can do instead that will strengthen your relationship with your child:

 Of course, you might say.
 That’s the point, right?
 Punishment means removing the things kids enjoy.
 No people, no toys, no fun.
 Sit and learn your lesson.

 Except… they’re not learning their lesson.

 Alone in that corner, your child isn’t thinking about why she shouldn’t have hit her baby sister.
 She doesn’t realize it’s her actions—and not her as a person—that needs to change.
 Nor does she reassure herself that his feelings are valid, or that she’s loved no matter what.